Plants get energy from light through a process called photosynthesis.

 These Shrubs will grow under high, broken or deciduous canopies.

-Perennial plants that tolerate and will grow in shade
+Perennial plants that tolerate shade and will grow in shade

 Annuals balsam, begonias, wax browallia, catharanthus (vinca), coleus, feverfew, fuchsias, impatiens, lobelia, mimulus, salvia, dwarf, torenia (wishbone flower)